OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 iGoat-Swift
 ```

-MYTODO: finish this:

-- `Info.plist`
+The most relevant items are:

+- `Info.plist` contains configuration information for the application, such as its bundle ID, version number, and display name.
-- resources such as images/icons, translation files, text files, etc.
+- resources such as images/icons, localized content (`<language>.lproj`), text files, audio files, etc.
-- application components such as XIB/NIB files, archives, or certificates.
+- `*.nib` files store the user interfaces of iOS app
-- `_CodeSignature/CodeResources`is a plist file containing the signature over all files in the bundle.
+- `_CodeSignature/` contains a plist file with a signature over all files in the bundle.
-- `Frameworks/`
+- `Frameworks/` contains the app native libraries as .dylib or .framework files.
+- `PlugIns/` may contain app extensions as .appex files (not present in the example).
-- `iGoat-Swift` is the app binary
+- `iGoat-Swift` is the app binary containing the app’s code.
+Its name is the same as the bundle's name minus the .app extension.

 The `Info.plist` is main source of information for an iOS app.
 The following sections cover the basic information that you can get from an app by using its unpacked app package and the decoded `Info.plist`.

 ###### The Info.plist File

 The information property list or `Info.plist` (named by convention) is a structured file containing key-value pairs describing essential configuration information about the app.
 Actually, all bundled executables (plug-ins, frameworks, and apps) are expected to have an `Info.plist` file.
 You can find all possible key in the [Apple Developer Documentation](https://developer.apple.com/documentation/bundleresources/information_property_list?language=objc "Information Property List").

 The file format might be XML or binary (bplist).
 You can convert it to XML format with one simple command: